Quick start

 - Adjust parameters (primer length, Tm, product size, assay options).

-- Click Generate.
-Results appear in the bottom output tabs (copy/paste to Excel when needed).
+- Click Generate (or Analysis).
+Results appear in the output tabs — copy/paste to Excel when needed.

 Input formats